metegenez/Mouse-Dynamics-Challenge/README.md

 ## Added on FORK

-- External Imposters: Sessions added by gathering data from 10 individuals that are not in the training or testing files.
-Thus, we increase the validation strentgth for proposed algorithms.
+- 10 more users.
-- Update on PublicLabels.csv file.
+- Update on labels.csv

 ## From this line ORIGINAL CHALLENGE readme.md